TimeBank Promise

 Key Takeaways

-Equity release is an increasingly popular option for homeowners looking to unlock the value of their property, typically in retirement.
+Equity release is an increasingly popular option for homeowners looking to benefit from the value of their property.

 Despite its growing use, there are still many misconceptions and myths surrounding the concept.